 Veterans Affairs Medical Center Substance Abuse Treatment Program is an addiction treatment center located at 17273 State Route 104, Unit 24cd 116 Satp in the 45601 zip code in Chillicothe, OH.

 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides prescribes suboxone, methadone for pain management and relapse prevention from naltrexone.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include anger management, matrix model and CBT.
-Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers in-patient methamphetamines detoxification, inpatient opioid detoxification and residential benzodiazepines detox.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides inpatient hospital heroin rehab, outpatient heroin detox and regular outpatient heroin treatment.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis, residential treatment for heroin abuse and medical heroin detox.
-Other addiction treatment offered includes treatment for gambling disorder.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides relapse prevention from naltrexone, prescribes suboxone and buprenorphine for pain management.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include cognitive behavioral therapy, motivational interviewing and substance use counseling approach.
+Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers inpatient heroin detox, in-patient methamphetamines detoxification and inpatient alcohol detox.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides regular outpatient heroin treatment, inpatient hospital heroin detox and outpatient methadone/buprenorphine/naltrexone treatment.
+It also provides residential heroin abuse treatment, inpatient heroin detox services and inpatient treatment for co-occurring mental health and heroin use.
+Other addiction treatment offered includes gambling disorder treatment.

 Call (855) 489-3619 for 24/7 with treatment.